hasan-rakibul/MaskTheFER/README.md

 We conducted experiments on two FER databases: FER2013 and CK+.
 Before training and testing, a series of preprocessing operations were performed on these two databases.

 ## CK+
-It is small and contains many highly similar images as these images are consecutive frames from videos.
+It is small and contains highly similar images as these images are consecutive frames from videos.
 Source: https://www.kaggle.com/datasets/shawon10/ckplus and https://github.com/spenceryee/CS229/tree/master/CK%2B

 First we apply `remove_duplicate.py` on raw CK+ data.
 It is resized to approximately one-third of its original size because only one out of three frames from the same video is sampled.